CapsAdmin/NattLua/README.md

 # About
 NattLua is a superset of LuaJIT that introduces a structural type system and verbose inference.
-Its purpose is to provide you with tools to analyze and optionally constrain your code with types in spirit of Lua.
+Its purpose is to provide you with tools to analyze and optionally constrain your code with a typesystem made in spirit of Lua.

 Complex type structures, involving array-like tables, map-like tables, metatables, and more are supported: